hyosung11/Launch-School/Courses/journal.md

 13:23 SPOT study session about to end.

 13:35 Iuliu getting off topic and Elaine knows her shit.
 I have much more work to do.
 Practice, practice, practice.

+14:04 Office Hours with Chris Lee

+Find a job that won't tax your mental capacity, so you can study.
+Capstone is designed to bridge the gap.
+After Core do research and focus on where you want to work.
+Read a couple of books to target a cluster of jobs.

+REST API questions in interviews

+GraphQL

+* add to Capstone?
+* mapping process changes constantly

+Technically adjacent roles; programming adjacent roles

+After core, you're ready to pick up the stack for a specific role.

+How awesome are the engineers in the company?
+If you're the best one there, that's not a good sign.
+If everyone is near retirement, that's not a good sign.

+## 20210929 수요일

+06:39 Finished study session with Alex and Laurent.
+I'm not ready.
+Do I really know my stuff yet?
+What's there and what's not there?

+08:57 I really want to get a Thai stretching massage today with Jen.
+I'll try her at 9:00.

+09:13 Time to answer my daily scrum questions.

+09:14 Daily Scrum Questions

+1. What did you do yesterday?
+   * [ ] 1.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Glossary Topics: Working with Strings
+   * [x] 2.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code
+   * [x] 3.
+SPOT Study Session
+   * [x] 4.
+Office Hours with Chris Lee
+   * [x] 5.
+Listened to the Huberman Lab Podcast Episode 39 | Controlling Your Dopamine for Motivation, Focus & Satisfaction

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Glossary Topics: Truthiness vs Boolean, Variable Scope, and Variables as Pointers
+   * [ ] 3.
+Listen to the Launch School Podcast S3E6: Getting to Know Srdjan

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Only have the morning to study.